Catholic recruitment an issue as PSNI turns 20

 The PSNI has remarked upon this issue previously and pointed out that Catholic applicants can drop out as a result, for example, of the prospect of having to leave the community they grew up in.

+However, Mr Hamilton said there are "huge differences" between the RUC and the PSNI.

+"There are so many things that are different for constables joining now, we are more visible, whenever I was a constable we very rarely drove around in a marked police car, now most of our police cars are marked," he said.

-Ahead of the new campaign, Acting Assistant Chief Constable Bobby Singleton said: "There is a role for wider society in terms of showing support to people who want to take that step and serve their communities.
+Ahead of the new recruitment campaign, Acting Assistant Chief Constable Bobby Singleton said: "There is a role for wider society in terms of showing support to people who want to take that step and serve their communities.

 "We want policing to be a career for everybody.
 We want it to be a reflection of our society."